-In the next race you can observe that most people do not know how to tie their shoes in the proper fashion.
-This will cost valuable time.
-In a marathon this can be as much 5-10 minutes or even more depending on your overall time.
+During your next race, take time to observe how most runners do not tie their running shoes correctly.
+This will cost valuable time; in a marathon this can be as much five to 10 minutes, or even more, depending on your overall time.

 Most people tie their shoes in the same manner they were taught as a child.
-While this is OK for normal footwear, this method will lead to early fatigue and will adversely affect your time.
-This is because the normal method of tying shoes will partially restrict blood flow to the feet.
+This practice is fine for normal footwear, but tying running shoes like this will lead to early fatigue, thereby adversely affecting your time.
+This is because the normal method of tying shoes partially restricts blood flow to the feet.

 To illustrate the point, take a look at the back of your hand.
-You can observe some of the veins that carry oxygen to the back of your hand.
-Your feet are built in a similar fashion.
+You may be able to see the blue veins that carry deoxygenated blood from your hands, back to your lungs for a fresh supply of oxygen.
+Your feet are built in the same fashion.
 Most people put their shoes on the same way.
-They cinch the laces tight, so the shoe will not slip.
-When tying the shoes in this manner, the circulation to the rest of the foot is restricted.
+They pull the laces taut, so the shoe will not slip.
+When tying running shoes like this, the circulation to the rest of the foot and even body is slightly restricted.

-All running shoes encompass an extra hole.
-This hole is usually slightly behind and underneath the last hole.
-Seemingly this looks like a worthless place to put a hole; however, this hole is there for a reason.
-The object is to take the pressure off the top of the foot.
-The below illustrations will show the step by step method for tying ones shoes.
+So, how do you properly tie your shoes?
+All running shoes have an extra hole, usually found behind and underneath the last hole.
+Seemingly, this looks like a useless place to put a hole, however, its existence is meant to take pressure off the top of the foot.
+Tying you shoes correctly will also make your foot feel more comfortable.
+The illustrations below demonstrate a step-by-step method for tying shoes.